Merced County Truck Accident Lawyers

 What Are The Types Of Truck Accidents?

-- Jackknife accidents – These happen when the trailer of a truck swings sideways to the vehicle, often leading to the trailer colliding with a car in the adjacent lane.
+- Jackknife Accidents — These happen when the trailer of a truck swings sideways to the vehicle, often causing the trailer to collide with a car in the adjacent lane.

-- Override and underride accidents – An override accident occurs when a truck drives over the car’s roof in front of it, while underride accidents happen when a smaller car gets trapped underneath the truck.
+- Override and Underride Accidents — An override accident occurs when a truck drives over the car’s roof in front of it, while an underride accidents happen when a smaller car gets trapped underneath the truck.

 How Do Truck Accidents Happen?